kenh108/configs/dnsmasq/README.md

 The local DNS server is set as the DNS for all peers in their wireguard configuration files.

-The hosts file belongs in /etc/hosts.
+All files belong in /etc.